Islandora/documentation/docs/user-documentation/glossary.md

 ## Field type

 ## FITS
-File Information Tool Set, a set of software components for identifying, validating and extracting of technical metadata for a wide range of file formats.
+[File Information Tool Set](https://projects.iq.harvard.edu/fits), a set of software components for identifying, validating and extracting of technical metadata for a wide range of file formats.

 ## Fixity
 Also file fixity; digital preservation term meaning that a digital file remains unchanged ('fixed') over time.
 Fixity checking verifies that a file has not been corrupted or manipulated during a transfer process or while being stored.
 Typically, a fixity checking process computes [checksums](#checksum) or cryptographic hashes for a file and compares the result to a reference value stored earlier.
-The contributed Islandora module 'RipRap' supports fixity checking and error reporting.
+The [Riprap](https://github.com/mjordan/riprap) [microservice](#microservice) and the contributed [Riprap Islandora module](https://github.com/mjordan/islandora_riprap) support fixity checking and error reporting in Islandora.

 ## Flysystem
 Flysystem is a filesystem abstraction library for PHP.
 Islandora uses Flysystem to swap about different backend filesystem applications.
 Islandora provides a custom Flysystem adapter for [Fedora](#fedora-repository-software).